magento/devdocs/guides/v2.1/cloud/before/before-setup-env-2_clone.md

 We recommend changing the environment-level variables for the Magento Admin URL and administrator account.
 It is a best practice to configure these settings for security reasons prior to branching from the cloned `master` environment.
 All branches created from the `master` branch inherit the environment-level variables and their values.

 -  **ADMIN_EMAIL**—An email address for the administrative user.
 This address is required for upgrading and patching {{site.data.var.ece}} and is used to send password reset emails.
--  **ADMIN_USERNAME**—A hard-coded username for the administrative user that can create other users.
-This username links to the Project Owner email address.
-You can use this value, or change it to another secure username.
+-  **ADMIN_USERNAME**—A username for the administrative user with the ability to create other users, including administrative users.
+This username defaults to the Project Owner email address.
+You can use the default value, or change it to a secure username.
 -  **ADMIN_PASSWORD**—A password for the administrative user.
 When the project was created, the Project Owner received a default password in email.
 -  **ADMIN_URL**— The relative URL to access the Admin panel, such as `<domain>/admin`.
 For security reasons, we recommend you choose a value other than `admin` or `backend` or another term that is easy to guess.